Kuzkay/kq_wild_cannabis/README.md

 > [!NOTE]
-> Add the following files to the stream directory
+> Create Stream Directory and add the following files to the stream directory

 ### Activate the follow codes in the fxmanifest